airchat-org/airchat-ios-dependencies/README.md

-# airchat-ios-dependencies
+# Airchat iOS Dependencies
-External Dependencies for Airchat iOS
+Hosting binary-only framework dependencies here so that Carthage can download them for the main iOS repository.